octorber123/YoloV4-predictive-object-search-robot/README.md

 If you are interested in a formal paper, please send me a request on this page.

 ## What is a predictive object search robot and why is it important?
-Ever felt so comfy on the sofa/bed and desired a cold cup of water/soda but couldn’t be bothered to get one?
-Ever wanted to find the remote that has been missing for the past 2 weeks, but u couldn’t be bothered to find it, so u bought another one from amazon?
-Well, look no further than the predictive object search robot! its here to make your life, lazier, easier!
+Ever felt so comfy on the sofa/bed and desired a cold cup of water/soda but too comfy get one?
+Ever wanted to find that remote you lost which you replaced with one from amazon?
+Well, look no further than the predictive object search robot! its here to make your life, lazier, i mean easier!

 Sounds good, what is it?